-About 20 million Americans have asthma and approximately 300 million people worldwide.
-Nearly 7 million are children.
-Many children outgrow asthma in their teen years.
-Each year, 5,000 people die from asthma.
-Asthma tends to run in the family.
+About 20 million Americans have asthma and approximately 300 million people suffer from it worldwide.
+Nearly 7 million of these are children, although many children outgrow asthma in their teen years.
+Each year, 5,000 people die from asthma and it tends to run in families.

 Asthma is one of the leading chronic childhood diseases, a major cause of childhood disability, and places a huge burden on affected children and their families, limiting the child’s ability to learn, play and even sleep.
-Children miss about 13 million school days each year because of asthma.
+Collectively, children miss about 13 million school days each year because of asthma.

-Blacks are diagnosed with asthma at a 28 percent greater rate than the rate in whites.
+Black people are diagnosed with asthma at a 28 percent greater rate than the rate in white people.
 Black children are hospitalized for asthma at 250 percent of the rate, and die at 500 percent of the rate, of white children.

-Although inflammation is a defense mechanism for our bodies, it can be harmful if it occurs at the wrong time or stays around after it's no longer needed.
+Although inflammation is a defense mechanism for our bodies, it can be harmful if it occurs at the wrong time or stays around after it is no longer needed.

-Because our lungs are used to breathing in air with irritants, such as bacteria, viruses, pollens, and dusts, all day every day, they've developed ways of dealing with these things, and normally, an inflammatory response does not occur.
+Because our lungs are used to breathing in air with irritants, such as bacteria, viruses, pollens, and dusts, all day every day, they have developed ways of dealing with these things, and normally, an inflammatory response does not occur.